Oftatkofta/cellocity/docs/introduction.rst

 Cellocity architecture
 ----------------------

 Cellocity is built on top of  Christoph Gohlke's `Tifffile library <https://pypi.org/project/tifffile/>`_ and uses the ``Tifffile`` object to read input and to write output files.
+Cellocity also relies heavily on `OpenCV <https://opencv.org/>`_ for optical flow analysis, and `NumPy <https://numpy.org/>`_ for image data manipulation in the form of `numpy.ndarrays`.

 The core element in Cellocity is the ``Channel`` object, which represents one Z-plane of one image channel. ``Channel`` objects also handle image pre-processing, such as temporal or spatial median filtering. ``Channel`` objects are then given as input to ``Analysis`` objects, which perform specific analysis on the data. ``Analysis`` objects can then, in turn, be given to ``Analyzer`` objects, which take care of performing further analysis, such as calculating the alignment index, instantaneous order parameter (:math:`{\psi}`), and correlation length.

 Cool algos
 ----------